jfx2006/markdown-here/notes/atn-review-notes.md

 Other new features are listed in the changelog.

+## About vendored code

+Per the suggestion from the ATN review team, vendored code is no longer kept in the repository.
+Running `make vendored` will download the required libraries and copy them where they need to go.
+Note that vendored code is now ignored by git.

+Running `make all` will also run `make vendored`.

+Running `make clean` removes the vendored code.

 ## How release builds are handled

 The XPI and source files uploaded to ATN are built in a Docker container